Trump, Democrats vying for support in final midterm push

 "It's going to be very close," said Ronald Godden, who traveled more than two hours north from near LaCrosse to attend the rally.
 "People know he got us out of the hole.
 We know he's a Godly man.
 That's the most important thing to me."

+The nearly 4.9 million early votes exceed the 4.7 million total votes cast in Texas in the 2014 midterm election.

+Republican Sen. Ted Cruz and Democrat Beto O'Rourke, his Senate challenger, have said strong turnout would benefit them.
+O'Rourke, a rising Democratic Party star, is trying to become Texas' first Democrat to win statewide office since 1994, but he faces long odds given Republicans' advantages in statewide elections.

-Associated Press writer Gary Fineout in Tallahassee, Florida, Thomas Beaumont in Hudson, Wisconsin, and Bill Barrow in Atlanta contributed to this report.
+Associated Press writer Gary Fineout in Tallahassee, Florida, Darlene Superville in Belgrade, Montana, Thomas Beaumont in Hudson, Wisconsin, and Bill Barrow in Atlanta contributed to this report.

 For AP's complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics